 defines the path to a

-A role is a relation between two AST nodes, encoded as an AST node field.
+A role is a relation between two AST nodes.

-To build a path, you have two possibilities:
+To build a path, there are several possibilities:

 syntax inspired from XPath and CSS selectors.